PsuAstro497/Fall2022/labs/lab3.md

 - Loss function surface for linear models
 - Model fitting via optimization of loss function

+### Logistics
+Follow [this link](https://classroom.github.com/a/knIogN6y) to create your own private copy of this lab's repository on GitHub.com.
+See the help on the course website for instructions on getting setup to use ACI, cloning, committing, pushing and submitting your work.

 ### Resources
 - [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/)
 - [Plots.jl](https://docs.juliaplots.org/stable/)